 Useful privacy and security features

-Proton VPN has several useful features that can boost both your privacy and security.
+Proton VPN has several useful features that can boost your security and privacy.
 Here’s a partial list:

 - 3-state kill switch

 A typical VPN kill switch can be either on or off.
 When on, it protects your privacy by blocking your traffic if the internet connection fails.
 This prevents your IP address from being exposed.
 But a typical kill switch only protects you when you are using the VPN.

 Proton VPN has taken things one step further with a 3-state kill switch.
 Whereas the typical kill switch has two states (on or off), they added a third state: Permanent Kill Switch.
 The Permanent Kill Switch protects you even when you are not using the VPN.
 In other words, if you turn on the Permanent Kill Switch, your device can only connect to the internet through the VPN, even if the VPN is turned off.